elonguepee/devOpsCheatSheets/terraform/aws-terraform-cheatsheet.md

     }
 }
 ```
 A Security group that allows HTTPS traffic from anywhere and outbound traffic.
+Use from_port and to_port to enable a range of ports
 **Note!** By default, AWS adds an outbound rule for all traffic.
 Terraform removes this rule, and it must be explicitly defined.

 ```hcl